 In some children a clinical episode indistinguishable from acute gastroenteritis is followed by protracted diarrhoea.
 This may be related to prolonged rotavirus infection or transient lactose intolerance.

 Eosinophilic enteritis may affect any part of the alimentary canal and can present with anaemia, diarrhoea, abdominal pain, and weight loss.
 Often no cause is identified, although nematode infections are often isolated.

 Diagnosis follows endoscopic or laparoscopic biopsy of the affected bowel with histology showing eosinophilic infiltrates.

-Tropical sprue is a disease that causes progressive villous atrophy in the small intestine that is similar to coeliac sprue.
-It is believed to be initiated or sustained by a still-undefined infection.
+Tropical sprue is believed to be initiated or sustained by a still-undefined infection.
 The relapse rate is substantial in treated patients who remain in, or return to, endemic areas in the tropics.

 CVID and related disorders have a history of recurrent infections.

 Negative tissue transglutaminase serology and decreased immunoglobulin levels suggest immunodeficiency.
 Absence of plasmocytes in the lamina propria.

 GVHD can occur with any organ transplantation but is most common after bone marrow transplantation.
 Patients have high-volume watery diarrhoea about 3 weeks after transplantation if GVHD is present.